Understanding storage in Kubernetes

 replication-type: none

-Once the preceding StorageClass object created inside a GKE cluster, the creation of a PersistentVolumeClaim referencing that StorageClass name (standard) in its spec.storageClassName parameter will automatically create a GCE (Google Cloud Engine) persistent disk with caracteristics defined inside the StorageClass.
-Once the GCE persistent disk successfully provisioned, the associated PersistentVolume resource is created and bounded to the PersistentVolumeClaim resource.
+Once the preceding 'StorageClass' object created inside a GKE cluster, the creation of a 'PersistentVolumeClaim' referencing that 'StorageClass' name ('standard') in its 'spec.storageClassName' parameter will automatically create a GCE (Google Compute Engine) persistent disk with the caracteristics defined inside the 'StorageClass'.
+Once the GCE persistent disk is successfully provisioned, the associated 'PersistentVolume' resource is created and bounded to the 'PersistentVolumeClaim' resource.

-The size we want for the storage resource is specified inside the PersitentVolumeClaim's resource spec.resources.requests.storage field.
-Here is a sample manifest of a PersitentVolumeClaim resource using the preceding StorageClass :
+The size we want for the storage resource is specified inside the 'PersitentVolumeClaim' resource 'spec.resources.requests.storage' field.
+Here is a sample manifest of a 'PersitentVolumeClaim' resource using the preceding 'StorageClass':

 apiVersion: v1